 While many schools offer Instant Decision Days for incoming freshmen, even more colleges seem to use the process for transfer admissions.
 For a student transferring from a two-year college, or even a four-year college, who has already been through an admissions process before, streamlining the process seems like a real advantage.

 How do students find out about an Instant Decision Day?

 This is a tougher questions.
 If a student’s high school hosts Instant Decision Days at the school, the answer is simple.
-If not, here are a few links to lists of schools (and in no way is this comprehensive) that offer this admissions option.
 One mother whose son has applied for an Instant Decision Day said she only found out about the option when she, on a college campus visit, asked an admissions officer when applications were due.
 If she hadn’t asked the question her son would not have known about the program.

 The best answer to finding Instant Decision Days, which still requires some digging, is to look on the websites of colleges in which the student is interested.
 But look early!
 Some schools offer the ID options as early as July before senior year.

 Alison Henry, Associate Dean of Enrollment Management Stockton University, explains, “We list the Instant Decision Days (IDDs) on our website on the same page as our tours and Open Houses.
 We email students who are prospects that seem to meet our requirements.
 We notify high school guidance counselors so if they have students that they know are interested in us, they tell them about the IDDs.”